JoseDeFreitas/awesome-youtubers/src/voter/readme.md

 If you think the YouTuber is awesome, you can upvote the channel.
 If not, you can downvote the channel.
 When you upvote a channel you sum 1 to its calification, whereas when you downvote it you substract 1 from its calification.
 The score the YouTuber has appears next to the icons.
-The value starts at 0 and goes above and below it according to the votes
+The value starts at 0 and goes above and below it according to the votes.

 ## How does it work?